200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-10-TheLostCellarofBaronNiln.md

 ## Judge Comments

 The Lost Cellar provides a nifty way of creating a random path to Baron Niln’s store of wine.
-By cross-referencing a random sentence with you table of landmarks, it produces a thematically consistent and reasonably variable cellar that could be the entirety of an adventure all on its own. _- [Marshall Miller]_({{site.baseurl}}/judges)
+By cross-referencing a random sentence with you table of landmarks, it produces a thematically consistent and reasonably variable cellar that could be the entirety of an adventure all on its own. - [_Marshall Miller_]({{site.baseurl}}/judges)